The Power of a Photograph

 Long ago, in what today seems like a former life, I mountain biked the 100-mile White Rim Trail in Canyonlands, situated a little north of Moab.
 My group took three days to complete the loop; it was awesome.

 Early on our trip’s second morning, I rose and quietly climbed a hill behind our camp.
 I rested on a large slab of sandstone after a while to await the sunrise.
 You cannot imagine the silence of the desert on that morning.
 There was no wind, no human sound.
-The silence was perfect.
+Perfect silence.

 My seat, the slab of sandstone, was huge, the size of a city block.
-The surface of the slab was rippled with the patterns you walk on at low tide during a visit to the beach.
-Other slabs just like this one were strewn across the hillside.
-I sat upon the ancient seabed.
+The surface of the slab was rippled with patterns of the sea.
+Slabs like this one were strewn across the hillside.
+I sat upon an ancient seabed.

 * * * * *

-On an average day, you’d easily pass the North Jackson Mountains Wilderness on your progress along SR140 without acknowledging its presence.
-I encountered it at the end of a stormy day, somehow, at a moment of revelation.
+On an average day, you’d easily pass the North Jackson Mountains Wilderness without acknowledging its presence.
+I encountered it at the end of a stormy day, somehow, in a moment of revelation.

-I pulled off the highway, grabbed my gear and scrambled as quickly as I could to a place that made sense for a photograph.
-I forgot my jacket.
-A steady west wind tore right through me.
+I pulled off the highway, grabbed my gear and scrambled to a place that made sense for a photograph.
+I forgot my jacket and a steady west wind tore right through me.
 My hands ached from the cold as I set my camera.
-I didn’t care.

 I took two frames and moved my camera aside.

 Once I was home, my daily routine restored, my stories told, I sat down with this image and remembered something.
-I remembered why I go to wilderness.
+I remembered why I photograph.